Suhag-Rana/Suhag-Rana/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Datastructure, Algorithm and Web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me? https://www.facebook.com/suhag.mahmud.1/ is my facebook profile link. you can connect with me with messenger.
+- 📫 How to reach me?
+Phone: 01930834700 Mail: suhagrana.q@gmail.com facebook: https://www.facebook.com/suhag.mahmud.1/

 <!---
 Suhag-Rana/Suhag-Rana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.